LukaHarambasic/betBot/README.md

 - [ ] Publish to dockerhub
 - [ ] Find one click deploy solution
 - [ ] Add tests
+- [ ] Check for typos
+- [ ] Restructure the project

 ## How to use

-1. Check that you have the right node version:
+1. Check that you have the right Node.js version - [install Node.js](https://nodejs.org/en/download/).
 ```bash
 node -v # you 14 or newer
 ```